Ty-Matthews-VisualStudio/Wally/Source/README.md

 - Added boost library version 1.81.0 for a variety of useful functions (JSON parsing a primary one)
 - Updated RegistryHelper and MemBuffer classes to more modern versions
 - Added InitFromResource function to MemBuffer class to support loading of RCDATA objects out of .exe file
+- Moved Wally to a single-instance format to allow for multiple files opening at the same time
+- Fixed drag and drop not working with Windows UAC